Things to do outdoors in Bristol

 Looking to experience new surroundings, great outdoor spaces, or even culture and history?
 Bristol is fantastic for exploring National Trust properties.
 Just a stone's throw from Bristol is the Tyntesfield House and Gardens.
 It holds National Trusts most extensive collection, with over 60,000 catalogued items in the house.
 Attached to the house is a Victorian gothic chapel.
 You can also walk amongst flower-filled terraces and woodlands, as the home sits within 150 acres of parkland.
 Don't forget to explore the rose garden, summer houses, the aviary and an orangery.

 Opened in March 1929, Clevedon Marine Lake is the world's largest seawater infinity pool.
 It is the size of two football pitches, where you can take a dip in the waters, paddleboard or canoe, go crabbing in the rock pools or enjoy the panoramic views.
 There's no booking or entrance fee; however, the lake costs £20,000 per year to maintain, so donations are welcome.
 It is open all year round, with no opening or closing times.

 If reading this has left you feeling tempted to book your trip, then look no further than Future Inn Bristol.
 In the heart of the city centre, the hotel is close to the popular tourist attractions and is opposite Cabot Circus Shopping Centre.

-Alongside free parking and free WiFi, there is a whole host of home comforts, with bedrooms that can sleep up to four, which are ideal for families.
+Alongside parking for £9 per night and free WiFi, there is a whole host of home comforts, with bedrooms that can sleep up to four, which are ideal for families.
 Under 12's even stay for free!
 Plus, you can even dine on homemade, fresh, local food in Chophouse Restaurant.

 Many new or improved procedures have been introduced with our safeguarding measures, and we are welcoming guests safely.
 You can also book with confidence, with our super flexible hotel rates.